-The Real Estate Council of Alberta (RECA) is the independent governing authority that sets, regulates, and enforces standards for real estate brokerage, mortgage brokerage, property management, and real estate appraisal professional practice in Alberta.
+The Real Estate Council of Alberta (RECA) is the independent governing authority that sets, regulates, and enforces standards for real estate brokerage, mortgage brokerage, property management, and condominium management licensees in Alberta.

 RECA’s mandate is to protect consumers and to provide services that enhance and improve the real estate industry and the business of industry professionals.